Candidate Information

 Ceremony Etiquette

-• The cap should be worn so that the mortarboard is level and not cocked to either side or placed on the back of the head.
-The crown of the cap should come to approximately one inch above the eyebrows.
-The deeper portion of the crown is the back.
+• The cap should be worn level, with the mortarboard flat (not tilted or pushed back).
+The crown should rest about one inch above the eyebrows, with the deeper portion of the crown positioned at the back.

-• The Viterbo Alumni Association will have a Quick Station at the commencement venue with convenience items available, such as bobby pins, extra tassels, breath mints, or a steamer to remove wrinkles in your gown.
-(To avoid wrinkles, it’s recommended gowns be taken out of packages well in advance of the ceremony).
+• The Viterbo Alumni Department will host a Quick Station at the commencement venue.
+Convenience items such as bobby pins, extra tassels, breath mints, and a steamer for last-minute wrinkle removal will be available.
+(For best results, remove gowns from their packaging well before the ceremony.)

 Lining Up for Commencement